 CampusKita Day Nursery

 Young parents may also want to study.
-This is why Osnabrück Student Services established its CampusKita Day Nursery with 80 places.
+This is why the CampusKita Day Nursery offers 80 places near the university.
 While mums and/or dads concentrate hard on their studies, their children can play and learn at the nursery.

 The CampusKita Day Nursery, built in 2011-12, is located close to the local universities, in Osnabrück’s popular “Wüste” neighbourhood.

-Our relationship to children is guided by attention, care and clear boundaries.
-We have established comprehensible structures and rules within which children can develop – freely yet safely.
+The relationship to children is guided by attention, care and clear boundaries.
+Comprehensible structures and rules are established within which children can develop – freely yet safely.

 Here, children can discover new things, build their self-confidence, and think and act for themselves.
-We embrace each child’s strengths and abilities, fostering their individuality.
+Each child’s strengths and abilities are embraced , fostering their individuality.

-We are involved in multiple projects in which the children at our CampusKita prepare themselves for the transition to school and life in general.
+The children are involved in multiple projects in which they prepare themselves for the transition to school and life in general.

 For many children, day one at the crèche or nursery will be the first time they are separated from their mums and dads.
 It’s therefore important that you take time to help your children get used to the initial phase.
 For more information, please refer to the Berlin Familiarisation Model, on which the CampusKita Day Nursery team bases its work.